cjnankervis/Re-Climate/README.md

 The first 50 ensemble members are generated using WeatherLogistics' statistical forecast system, and members 51 to 100 are generated using a multi-model average of modified Copernicus seasonal climate forecast data*.
 Both systems have been developed to achieve the best-on-market accuracy and reliability and have been independently and impartially reviewed by the National Physical Laboratory.

-To request this climate data, see request [DailyEnsembles_example.json]
+To request this climate data, see request [DailyEnsembles_example.json], with postprocessing scripts provided for CSV [CSV_Postprocessing.py] and JSON [JSON_Postprocessing.py].

 3. Hazard Indices